Updated Mar 15, 2026

 COVID-19cinematics and photographyYes.
-Across the COVID-19 topic in UK National Student Survey (NSS) open‑text feedback for 2018–2025, 12,355 comments are tagged to COVID-19 and 68.6% are negative.
-Within the UK subject classification for cinematics and photography, ~3,337 comments indicate the discipline trends positive overall (55.6% Positive), but COVID‑19‑specific remarks still recur, making up 5.1% of comments and concentrating on disrupted access, timetabling and value.
-These sector patterns shape the story below and point to where programme choices most affect the student experience.
+COVID-19 left a clear mark on cinematics and photography students because the parts of the course they value most, studio access, specialist equipment, and collaborative production, were the hardest to protect during disruption.
+Across the COVID-19 topic in UK National Student Survey (NSS) open-text feedback for 2018-2025, analysed using our NSS open-text analysis methodology, 12,355 comments are tagged to COVID-19 and 68.6% are negative.
+Within the UK subject classification for cinematics and photography, around 3,337 comments indicate the discipline trends positive overall (55.6% Positive), yet COVID-19-specific remarks still account for 5.1% of comments and cluster around access, timetabling, and value.
+That combination shows where course design and communication matter most when practical delivery comes under pressure.

 How did practical coursework get disrupted?